jbogard/bulk-writer/README.md

 # Examples #

 By itself, Bulk Writer is a pretty simple concept and the code itself isn't really all that complicated.
 However, even simple implementations can enable very complex scenarios.
 The rest of this document shows examples of what you can do with Bulk Writer.

-All of these examples use the DecoratedModel assembly.

 ## Relative distances between an entity and all zip codes ##